 The final section up to the river is physically testing and slow progress late in the day.
 Draining the energy and very unnerving.
 The legs, the crappy-shoes and the leggings are caked in mud and all sorts of dripping wet vegetation.
 It is such a pleasure and feels like redemption to finally reach “the bridge over the river Dessarry” [strains of Colonel Bog-ey run through my head] and a road.
 A firm surface.
 Thank god I am out.

 The cottage at Stratham receives a long stare.
-Slutching round the boggy bit at the corner of the forest to the crossing, there had been somebody in one of the big windows watching my travails from the cottage.
-The person was monitoring my progress as if it was a bad night on the television, that is if they had a telly, maybe they did not and are craving excitement, a dangerous situation and here was a walker traipsing across the death bog.
+Slouching round the boggy bit at the corner of the forest to the crossing, there was somebody in one of the big windows watching my travails.
+The person was monitoring my progress as if it was a bad night on the television, that is if they had a telly, and if they didn’t they are craving excitement, a dangerous situation – and here is a walker traipsing across the death bog.
 Was I their entertainment?
-Inside on the wall is probably a counter of people who have not made it through.
+Inside on the owner’s wall is a counter of people who have not made it through.
 Would the people in the cottage have come to my aid if the bog had clamped me tight in its boggy grip?
-Or would they have abandoned the spectacle like viewers switch over at the end of the film starring Jim Carrey, the Truman Show?
+Or would they have abandoned the spectacle like viewers switch over at the end of the satirical science fiction film starring Jim Carrey, the Truman Show?
 Scottish friendliness dictates they would have brought me a cup of tea and a shortcake biscuit … as I was sucked under by the sphagnum moss.

 Across the bridge, heading for the ruined barracks, the area is littered with forest roads and an abundance of notices about the area being estate land and do not do this and do not do that; wipe your feet; wash your hands; no petting.
 The sign writer must work 24 hours a day, seven days a week and live in a mansion.